NitinTiwari1305/Marketing-department-project/README.md

 A big bank has extensive data on their customers for the past 6 months.
 The marketing team at the bank wants to launch a targeted ad marketing campaign by dividing their customers into at least 3 distinctive groups.

-All data collected and ussed is from ssecondary source.
+All data collected and used is from secondary sources.